Pateh-Bah/FBC-LMS/DEPLOYMENT/VERCEL_SUPABASE_SETUP.md

 --------------------------------------------------
 Vercel is optimized for serverless and frontend frameworks.
 It can support container-based deployments for full Django apps, but this repository does not include container configuration by default.
 If you do not use containers there are two practical approaches:

-1) Use a hosting provider that supports persistent Python web processes (recommended if you are not using Docker):
+1) Use a hosting provider that supports persistent Python web processes (recommended if you are not using containerization):
   - Render (render.com), Railway (railway.app), Fly (fly.io), or Heroku are excellent choices and can run Gunicorn directly from your Git repo using a `Procfile` or a `render.yaml` manifest.
   - I added a `Procfile` and a `render.yaml` manifest to this repo to make deploying to Render or Heroku straightforward.